goto-lang/goto-spec/README.md

 ```

 # Mascot
 Goto's mascot is an orange gopher.
-The illustration a fan-modified version of an illustration Go gopher that was created by Takuya Ueda (https://twitter.com/tenntenn) that was obtained under the Creative Commons 3.0 Attributions license (https://creativecommons.org/licenses/by/3.0/deed.en).
-The Go gopher was designed by Renee French. (http://reneefrench.blogspot.com/)
+It is a fan-modified illustration, the unmodified version was created by Takuya Ueda (https://twitter.com/tenntenn) and was obtained under the Creative Commons 3.0 Attributions license (https://creativecommons.org/licenses/by/3.0/deed.en).
+The original Go gopher was designed by Renee French. (http://reneefrench.blogspot.com/)